-We use a variety of technologies when processing data.

-Magasin strives to ensure that our employees are well-informed about data ethics and that they handle data correctly, and we will continuously improve our processing of data.
+We use a variety of technologies when processing data and we strive to ensure that our employees are well-informed about data ethics and that they handle data correctly, and we will continuously improve our processing of data.
 Moreover, it is also possible to communicate anonymously via a whistle blowing service at Magasin.